simao-ferreira/dotfiles/documentation/README.md

 * [Package Manager](PACMAN.md)

 ## Browser
-Mi3 xhampions `pale moon` as default browser.
-To install Firefox. `sudo pacman -S firefox` or through software manager, same for Chromium.
+Mi3 champions `pale moon` as default browser.
+To install Firefox run `sudo pacman -S firefox` or through software manager, same for any other browser.

 Firefox has some issues with webRTC calls and is not reliable in VPN mode.
 To [change](https://www.privacytools.io/browsers/#webrtc) this enter `about:config` in the firefox address bar and press enter, search for `media.peerconnection.enabled` and change it to false.
 To make shore every single WebRTC related setting is disabled change also `media.peerconnection.turn.disable` to `true`, `media.peerconnection.use_document_iceservers` to `false`, `media.peerconnection.video.enabled` to `false` and `media.peerconnection.identity.timeout` to `1`.